node-red/node-red-dashboard/README.md

 npm install node-red-dashboard
 ```

-Open your Node-RED instance and you should have UI nodes available at the bottom.
+Open your Node-RED instance and you should have UI nodes available in the palette and a new `dashboard` tab in right side panel.
 The UI interface is available at <http://localhost:1880/ui> (if default Node-RED settings are used).

 ## Migration from node-red-contrib-ui